opnsense/docs/source/manual/install.rst

     In case of a minimum install setup (i.e. on CF cards), OPNsense can be run with all standard features, expect for the ones that require disk writes, e.g. a caching proxy like Squid.
 Do not create a swap slice, but a RAM Disk instead.
-In the GUI enable **System⇒Settings⇒Miscellaneous⇒RAM Disk Settings** and set the size to 100-128 MB or more, depending on your available RAM.
+In the GUI enable :menuselection:`System --> Settings --> Miscellaneous --> RAM Disk Settings`* and set the size to 100-128 MB or more, depending on your available RAM.
     Afterwards reboot.